Inflationary Cosmology

 A Simple Mathematical Model

 Repulsion vs Attraction The concept of cosmic inflation can be illustrated by simple mathematics using only elementary calculus.
 Suppose the universe is uniform and isotropic as demonstrated by observations.
 This means that every point in the universe is similar to every other point and can be considered as the "centre" (Figure 04).
 Now consider a "test particle" of mass m and at distance R from the centre.
-Since only mass inside the sphere has a net effect on the particle, and if the total mass M insider the sphere of radius R is constant, then the
+Since only mass inside the sphere has a net effect on the particle, and if the total mass M insider the sphere of radius R is constant, then the potential energy of the particle is:

 Figure 04 Repulsion vs Attraction [view large image]